 In JAX, doing good isn’t an empty slogan or wishful thinking – it’s an actual way of life.

 From food banks to environmental conservation efforts, JAX is home to every kind of volunteer opportunity you could imagine.
-The Nonprofit Center of Northeast Florida is a central hub of nonprofit organizations, and there are plenty of online resources to get acquainted with the top nonprofits in the area.
+The Nonprofit Center of Northeast Florida is a central hub of nonprofit organizations, and there are plenty of online resources to get acquainted with the top charitable groups and events in the area.

 Organizations like Hunger Fight, Dreams Come True, Teach for America and Kids Hope Alliance enable volunteers to support children’s health and education in the First Coast region.
 Volunteers can work directly among JAX families and communities to address social issues at Hubbard House, Clara White Mission and Sulzbacher, or help raise much needed funds for breast cancer research by volunteering for the national race weekend of the DONNA Marathon.